RiosGroup/STAPL3D/README.rst

 HPC deployment
 **************

- - copy the file stapl3d/pipelines/.my_config.ini to your HPC home directory
+ - copy the file stapl3d/pipelines/.stapl3d.ini to your HPC home directory
- - adapt the paths in .my_config.ini for:
+ - adapt the paths in .stapl3d.ini for:
     - STAPL3D: stapl3d package directory
     - ACME: directory with the ACME binaries
     - FIJI: path to fiji executable